armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

    (Python's built-in ZIP module)

-This (simplified) workflow works well, but as it turns out there are quite a few exceptions that make it a lot trickier.
+This (simplified) workflow works well, but as it turns out there are quite a few situations that make this tricky.

 ## Encryption